vEnhance/1802/src/basis.typ

   To do the cherry-picking, ensure $det(A - lambda I) = 0$
   so that our system is degenerate.
 ]

+== [RECIPE] Calculating all the eigenvalues

+To repeat the story:

+#recipe(title: [Recipe for finding the eigenvectors and eigenvalues])[
+  Given a matrix $A$, to find its eigenvectors and eigenvalues:

+  1. Find all the values of $lambda$ such that, if you subtract $lambda$ from every diagonal entry of $A$ (that is, look at $A - lambda I)$, the resulting square matrix of coefficients has determinant $0$.
+  2. For each $lambda$, solve the degenerate system and output the solutions to it.
+    (You should find there is at least a one-dimensional space of solutions.)
+]

+#todo[Write example]

+== [TEXT] Solving degenerate systems

+When carrying out the recipe for finding eigenvectors and eigenvalues, after cherry-picking $lambda$, you have to solve a degenerate system of equations.
+Since most of the systems of equations you encounter in practice are nondegenerate, here's a few words of advice on instincts for solving the degenerate ones.

 === Degenerate systems of two equations all look stupid